zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 Also if the symbol is of some very complicated pattern,the agent only see it as a type with coordinate.
 Agnet does't care about if the symbol is a complicated shape or not.

-And symbols are much easier for human to understand, about how the learning actually works.
+And symbols are much easier for human to understand.
+We can understand the stradgy of agent better.
+It aslo help us to debug.
-If it's an algorithm about image pixels it would be almost impossible for human to understand what is going on with the learning.

-It also has some denoising effect.
+Symbol extraction also has some denoising effect.
 Because symbolic extraction outputs the most significant features (or types), then the noise would be filtered out.